anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 #### Using Other Labelers

 Currently we do not provide more labelers.
-But you can extend the labeling code in ActiveMatcher to create more powerful labelers, such as one that uses a GUI instead of the command-line interface.
-You can do this by subclassing the Labeler class.
+But you can extend the labeling code in ActiveMatcher to create more powerful labelers.
+You can do this by subclassing the Labeler class (see the Web Labeler for an example of subclassing).

 ### Step 7: Creating a Machine Learning Model to Serve as the Matcher